ARCHIVE

 Paypal $2 per sticker (any variety) to phishcoins@gmail.com and off they go!

-Above is the 2011 NYE Run Coin (300) which debuted in December 2011
+Above is the NYE 2011 Coin (300) which debuted December 2011

-As of 4/20/12 there are 83 NYE 2011 Coins remaining out of 300.
+Update: As of 8/22/17 there are 23 NYE 2011 Coins remaining out of 300

 The inspiration for the 2011 NYE Coin was simple.
 I wanted the coin to be very NYC, while incorporating symbolism relating to both Phish and Madison Square Garden.